Minamnsh/Topic-dynamic/README.md

 # Topic Dynamics in the DFG Research Grants Program: Code Repository

-This repository contains the code and scripts developed during my Master's thesis, **"Topic Dynamics in the DFG Research Grants Program."** The analysis focuses on identifying and exploring research themes funded by the Deutsche Forschungsgemeinschaft (DFG) using advanced topic modeling and visualization techniques.
+This repository contains a subset of the code and scripts developed during my Master's thesis, "Topic Dynamics in the DFG Research Grants Program."
+The analysis focuses on identifying and exploring research themes funded by the Deutsche Forschungsgemeinschaft (DFG) using advanced topic modeling, visualization techniques, and preprocessing methods.

 ## Key Features
 - **Methods Implemented:**